 Premature ejaculation (PE) – PE usually refers to a man reaching orgasm just before, or directly following, penetration.
 Occasional or substance-induced early ejaculation often does not qualify for a diagnosis of PE.
 However, usually if a couple believes there is a problem, then it is often treated like one.

-Retarded (or inhibited) ejaculation – is defined as a male being unable to reach orgasm or requires a prolonged stimulation period (30-45 minutes) to reach orgasm.
+Delayed or absent ejaculation – Is defined as a male being unable to reach orgasm or requires a prolonged stimulation period (30-45 minutes) to reach orgasm.

 Sexual Pain Disorders